WatchOS 5: Access the Control Center and Notifications from an app

-One frustration I used to have when using apps on the Apple Watch was that there wasn't a way to view notifications or access the Control Center from within an app.
+One frustration I used to have when using apps on the Apple Watch ($399 at Walmart) was that there wasn't a way to view notifications or access the Control Center from within an app.
 The only way to access either feature was to go back to the watch face.

 That changed with the release of WatchOS 5, but I only found out about it recently thanks to a random post on Reddit.
 Check it out: